zilliztech/zdoc/docs/tutorials/data/search-query-get/use-partition-key.md

 ## Overview{#overview}

-In Milvus, you can use partitions to implement data segregation and improve search performance by restricting the search scope to specific partitions.
+In Zilliz Cloud, you can use partitions to implement data segregation and improve search performance by restricting the search scope to specific partitions.
 If you choose to manage partitions manually, you can create a maximum of 1,024 partitions in a collection, and insert entities into these partitions based on a specific rule so that you can narrow the search scope by restricting searches within a specific number of partitions.

-Milvus introduces the Partition Key for you to reuse partitions in data segregation to overcome the limit on the number of partitions you can create in a collection.
+Zilliz Cloud introduces the Partition Key for you to reuse partitions in data segregation to overcome the limit on the number of partitions you can create in a collection.
 When creating a collection, you can use a scalar field as the Partition Key.
-Once the collection is ready, Milvus creates the specified number of partitions inside the collection with each partition corresponding to a range of the values in the Partition Key.
-Upon receiving inserted entities, Milvus stores them into different partitions based on their Partition Key values.
+Once the collection is ready, Zilliz Cloud creates the specified number of partitions inside the collection with each partition corresponding to a range of the values in the Partition Key.
+Upon receiving inserted entities, Zilliz Cloud stores them into different partitions based on their Partition Key values.

 ![IXXIwZdOYhRFXmbTMdwcaN6fnPe](/img/IXXIwZdOYhRFXmbTMdwcaN6fnPe.png)

-The following figure illustrates how Milvus processes the search requests in a collection with or without the Partition Key feature enabled.
+The following figure illustrates how Zilliz Cloud processes the search requests in a collection with or without the Partition Key feature enabled.

-- If the Partition Key is disabled, Milvus searches for entities that are the most similar to the query vector within the collection.
+- If the Partition Key is disabled, Zilliz Cloud searches for entities that are the most similar to the query vector within the collection.
 You can narrow the search scope if you know which partition contains the most relevant results.

-- If the Partition Key is enabled, Milvus determines the search scope based on the Partition Key value specified in a search filter and scans only the entities within the partitions that match.
+- If the Partition Key is enabled, Zilliz Cloud determines the search scope based on the Partition Key value specified in a search filter and scans only the entities within the partitions that match.

 ![RTaqwdaWXhRWPTb4uJTc9Uknn5c](/img/RTaqwdaWXhRWPTb4uJTc9Uknn5c.png)